lightningd/plugins/README.md

 Note: You might need to also specify the `--user` command line flag depending on your environment.

+#### Minimum supported Python version

+The minimum supported version of Python for this repository is currently `3.6.x` (23 Dec 2016).
+Python plugins users must ensure to have a version `>= 3.6`.
+Python plugins developers must ensure their plugin to work with all Python versions `>= 3.6`.

 ## More Plugins from the Community